 The application of gel and usage of the transducer could make the scanning process a little uncomfortable, but it is not harmful or painful to get the scan done.

-What is the Purpose of an Anomaly Scan?
+What Is the Purpose of an Anomaly Scan?

-The principal purpose of anomaly scan is to allow the sonographer to monitor the growth of the baby and determine the health of vital organs of the body and the structure of different body parts.
+The principal purpose of the anomaly scan is to allow the sonographer to monitor the growth of the baby and determine the health of his vital organs.
 The scan is used to identify and assess any significant abnormalities that the child may have in any of the body parts.
 Getting a mid-pregnancy ultrasound scan is recommended to monitor the well-being of the child.
 The focus is usually on the organs such as the brain, heart, kidneys, and spinal cord of the foetus, the would-be mother’s uterus, the placement of the placenta placement, etc.

-What do the Anomaly Scan Results mean?
+What Do the Anomaly Scan Results Mean?

-Which Abnormalities are Detected in an Anomaly Scan?
+Which Abnormalities Are Detected in an Anomaly Scan?

 - Cleft lip